More information

 Summary of project results

-The project focused on preparing a tool for air protection, since the air quality in our region is one of the worst in Europe.
-Our citizens repeatedly express concerns about polluted air and its impact on health.
-Substances monitored in the project often exceed the limit concentration according to the Air Protection Act, and further tightening of limits is expected.
-Measurements conducted during regular monitoring do not have a spatial nature and cannot always detect the cause of pollution.
-The project utilized methods that identify specific sources, thus allowing for their better regulation.
-The action plan includes a list of measures that are most beneficial for the monitored municipality.
-The measures are concrete and understandable, considering the economic feasibility and the municipality''s capabilities.
-The purpose of the "Action Plan" is to direct future funds into reasonable activities, such as green care, transportation measures, fuel and domestic boiler replacements, sustainable energy utilization, etc. This aligns with the current trend of transitioning to cleaner energy and reducing carbon footprint.
-Since Action Plans were discussed with the authorities of respektive municipalities, it will be easier to access future grants.
-Currently, several projects have even utilized grants for greenery, precisely because of the Action Plans.
+The project focused on developing a tool for air protection, as air quality in our region is among the worst in Europe.
+Our citizens have repeatedly expressed concerns about polluted air and its impact on health.
+The substances monitored in the project frequently exceed the concentration limits set by the Air Protection Act, and further tightening of these limits is expected.
+Measurements conducted during regular monitoring lack spatial resolution and cannot always identify the sources of pollution.
+The project employed methods that pinpoint specific sources, enabling better regulation.
+The action plan includes a list of measures that provide the greatest benefits to the monitored municipality.
+These measures are concrete and easy to understand, taking into account economic feasibility and the municipality''s capabilities.
+The purpose of the action plan is to allocate future funds to meaningful initiatives, such as green space maintenance, transportation measures, fuel and domestic boiler replacements and the use of sustainable energy.
+This aligns with the ongoing transition to cleaner energy and efforts to reduce the carbon footprint.
+Since the action plans were discussed with the authorities of the respective municipalities, accessing future grants will be easier.
+Currently, several projects have already secured grants for green initiatives, thanks to the action plans.

-The main outputs are three Action Plans for the municipalities of Ústí nad Labem, Zdiby, and Mělník.
-The report includes numerical data, source identification, and a list of possible measures.
-Air quality monitoring has shown very good quality in the municipalities, but it is unsustainable in the long term.
-The average concentration of PM10 in Mělník is very favorable, reaching 50% of the annual limit level.
-Exceeding the daily limit of 50 µg.m-3 is only present in 2.9% of the measured concentrations.
-Deterioration of conditions occurs during the heating season.
-With the exception of the station in Kladno (Švermov), the situation is similar at ČHMÚ stations.
-Exceeding the daily limit of 50 µg.m-3 at sites in Ústí nad Labem is only present in 1.3% of the measured concentrations.
-Concentrations of nitrogen monoxide (NO) regularly exceeded the level at some sites, highlighted in graphs with red shading.
-NO2 concentrations were exceeded several times at all monitored sites, with the highest and most frequent values recorded at the Zdiby/Klecany site, mainly in the summer.
-Concentrations are clearly related to transportation, with the NO/NO2 ratio exceeding 2.0 on selected days, mainly during peak traffic times.
-In conclusion, the entire monitored area is significantly influenced by transportation.
-It is also worth noting that the measured concentrations do not pose an increased health risk to residents.
-The average concentration of benzo(a)pyrene in Ústí nad Labem and Zdiby is approximately 0.5 ng/m3, which is favorable, while in Mělník, the average is 1.5 ng/m3 with a maximum of 4.7 ng/m3.
-This is likely related to local heating sources but does not indicate a significant problem.
-When comparing individual cities, it is evident that in all cases, chemical compounds from traffic predominate.
-The highest average concentration of organic compounds was measured in Ústí nad Labem, which is approximately five times higher than the concentration measured in Zdiby and approximately ten times higher than the concentration measured in Mělník.
+The main outputs of the project are three Action Plans for the municipalities of Ústí nad Labem, Zdiby and Mělník.
+The report includes numerical data, source identification and a list of possible measures.
+Air quality monitoring has shown good overall conditions in the municipalities; however, they are unsustainable in the long term.
+The average PM10 concentration in Mělník is favorable, reaching 50% of the annual limit value.
+Exceeding the daily limit of 50 µg.m⁻³ occurred in only 2.9% of the measured concentrations, with conditions worsening during the heating season.
+Apart from the station in Kladno (Švermov), a similar situation was observed at ČHMÚ stations.
+In Ústí nad Labem, the daily limit was exceeded in only 1.3% of measurements.
+NO2 concentrations were exceeded several times across all monitored sites, with the highest and most frequent values recorded at the Zdiby/Klecany site, primarily during the summer.
+Concentrations were closely linked to transportation, with the NO/NO2 ratio exceeding 2.0 on selected days, mainly during peak traffic hours.

 Air quality still remains a crucial issue for our citizens, which is why public administration focuses on its protection.
 The TENT project was aimed at preparing real measures supported by monitoring.
 This approach is highly desirable because measurement without impact on everyday life is toothless.
 Municipalities generally know they need to address dust pollutioni, but they don''t know much about the significance of benzo(a)pyrene, and despite their knowledge of their territory, they have trouble identifying the major culprits.
 Simply put, there has been already enough of mere measurement without action.
 The Action Plan provides specific information on how to use municipal funds and serves as expert argumentation for obtaining grants.
 The range of measures is wide - from greenery care and road cleaning to transportation infrastructure or energy.
 The Action Plans serve as a repository for many years and are apolitical, meaning they are needed by every municipal leadership.
 Interventions in energy and transportation are planned for decades due to their complexity.
 Conversely, implementing regular above-limit road cleaning or planting and maintaining greenery can be addressed immediately.
 Some measures require communication between the municipality and the source, which also takes time.
 Therefore, the Action Plans have prepared air protection work for more than 10 years, and given the deadlines set by the EU in the Green Deal policy, the year 2030 is very close, bringing about significant changes in air protection legislation.
 If municipalities are not prepared, achieving changes that have a positive impact on health will be very difficult.
 Conversely, it is unfortunate that the entire public administration is not systematically addressed, as problems can arise even in areas that currently appear to be doing well.
 The prepared action plans and implemented methodology can be applied even outside the municipalities supported by the TENT project.